 - Meanwhile roll lime on counter; press down hard with your hand, until the meat of the fruit is broken down and softened; juice lime; set aside.

-- Place whole can of coconut oil in a small storage container.
-Stir thoroughly until milk and cream together thoroughly in can (this prevents a mess when emptying the can).
+- Place whole can of coconut oil in a small storage container, stirring thoroughly, until milk and cream together thoroughly in can (this prevents a mess when emptying the can).

-- Add half of the coconut cream (7 oz), lime, red pepper, and salt to carmelized onions.
+- Add half of the coconut cream (7 oz), lime, red pepper, and salt to caramelized onions.
 Stir well and slowly bring to a soft boil over medium heat.
-If preparing for guests, you may choose at this point, to set aside coconut mixture and heat it 15 minutes before serving.
-If you are waiting, be sure to have the plates warm, rice cooked, or water boiling ahead of time.
+If preparing for guests, you may choose at this point, to set aside coconut/onion mixture and heat it 15 minutes before serving.
+If you are waiting, be sure to have the plates warm, rice cooked, or water boiling when you start to cook the flounder.
 (Note: you can freeze leftover coconut cream, or use within a week.)

-- Meanwhile add two fillets of flounder (more if using sole) to hot coconut cream mixture, which has been heated over medium temperature.
+- Meanwhile add two fillets of flounder (more if using smaller sole) to hot coconut cream/onion mixture, which has been heated over medium temperature.
 Poach briefly on each side, only until color in center is opaque.
 Do not overcook.
-Remove to heated dinner plates-on which you have placed pasta or rice.
+Remove to heated dinner plates, on which you have placed pasta or rice.
 Repeat this step with the remaining fillets.
 Cover with sauce.